mquinson/shutorial/README.md

 for a package building tutorial), but I plan to implement this using sudo. schroot makes it easy to give the sudo access within the chroot to users who are already sudo out of the box.
-So that should not constitute any priviledge escalation either.
+So that should not constitute any privilege escalation either.

 Of course, if you see any concern with this code, please submit a bug report.